 With government, civil society and private sector partners, we are designing a system called Terpercaya to track and assess ways for districts to show that agricultural commodities such as palm oil are produced sustainably and in compliance with national regulations.
 We are also working to include Indonesian palm oil in Trase, an online platform that improves the transparency, clarity and accessibility of information on the commodity supply chains that drive tropical deforestation.
 Indonesia is the largest producer of palm oil, and the palm oil sector is a significant driver of deforestation.
 Through the Terpercaya and Trase initiatives, we hope to enhance collaborative efforts involving Indonesia, the EU, and beyond to reduce the risks of deforestation in palm oil and other value chains.

-Indonesia ratified its VPA with the EU in 2014 and began issuing FLEGT licences in November 2016.
+The EU Action Plan on Forest Law Enforcement, Governance and Trade (FLEGT) is the EU’s response to the problem of illegal logging.
+Fifteen tropical timber-exporting countries are negotiating or implementing FLEGT Voluntary Partnership Agreements (VPAs) with the EU.
+Indonesia ratified its VPA with the EU in 2014 and began issuing FLEGT licences in 2016, the first country in the world to do so.
 For more information, see the Indonesia page on the EU FLEGT Facility's website.